 Over time, you may notice a pattern emerge.
 Once that happens, you can take steps to minimize or eliminate it altogether.

 Is it common in toddlers and children?

 Yes, a toddler talking in sleep can happen in nearly 50% of children that age.
-In fact, up until about the age of 10, about half of all kids will have a semi-regular nighttime talking habit.
+In fact, up until about the age of 10, about half of all kids will have a semi-regular sleep talking habit.
 Fortunately, most people outgrow this habit.
 Only about 5% of adults display this behavior.

-Does sleep talking have a spiritual meaning?
+Does sleep talking have a significant meaning?

 Usually, there’s a biological explanation for this parasomnia.
 Chronic fatigue, stress, and medications are all linked to this condition.
 However, in the absence of any of these factors, there could be a spiritual component.
 It might sound a bit “out there,” but inner energy shifts, emotional traumas coming to the surface, psychic disturbances, and actively processing internal conflicts through the dreaming process could all be potential triggers.

 When you talk in your sleep, are you telling the truth?

 Fortunately for those who sleep talk, the words usually contain little to no truth.
 The person afflicted is expressing audible noises or words in an unconscious state, and therefore has little capacity to discern between a real topic or a dream.